-“Discover the mythical, magical Mekong River for yourself when you travel with Uniworld on their 15 days cruise and tour itinerary through Vietnam & Cambodia.
+“Discover the mythical, magical Mekong River for yourself when you travel with Uniworld on their 15 days luxury river cruise.
 Running the gamut from ancient to modern, rural to urban, forested mountains to arable plains, the ‘Timeless Wonders of Vietnam, Cambodia & the Mekong’ will delight.” ~ Uniworld Boutique River Cruise Collection

 The Mekong River is the 12th longest in the world and borders Laos, Myanmar, Thailand, Cambodia and Vietnam.
 It is also home to the legend of the Phaya Naga and the mysterious Naga Fireballs.

 Similar to dragons and occupying a position somewhere between the gods and animals the Phaya Naga is a mythical serpent that surfaces throughout Indian and Southeast Asian legends.
 Travellers to the East will recognize the Naga immediately as it can be found in many Buddhist and Hindu works of art and on temples and statues.

 In the Buddhist stories, the Naga serpent Muchalinda spreads out his multiple heads to protect the Buddha from a storm as he meditates.
 The role of protector is continued at almost every temple in Thailand, where Nagas grace the roofs of the assembly halls and guard the entrance to the temple precincts.

 The Phaya Naga is a beast of mythical proportions that lives in legend and the imagination of many locals, but the ‘Naga Fireballs’ are most certainly real.
 This strange phenomenon occurs every year in the Mekong River near the border between Laos and Thailand.
 People gather along the banks of the mighty Mekong at night, towards the end of the rainy season on or near a full moon in October or November.